Skip to Content

 Sky Garden is indeed a landscaped garden, with observation decks, and an outdoor terrace.
 In addition, there are several restaurants and bars at the top, all with amazing views.

-INFO & TIPS: Sky Garden is open daily and can be visited free of charge, but spaces are limited.
+INFO & TIPS: Sky Garden is open daily and can be visited free of charge, but spaces are limited and you have to book three weeks ahead.
 Walk-ins are possible on weekdays, but not guaranteed.
 So if you want to be sure to visit, it’s best to reserve a visit in advance.
-Also for the restaurants and the bars, it’s best to book in advance.
+Also for the restaurants and bars, it’s also best to book in advance.
 For more information and opening times, please check their website.

 Good to know: Sky Garden has a smart/casual dress code, and you might be refused entry if they deem your clothing or footwear unacceptable.
 When we visited, they even frowned upon black sneakers.
 I think it will also depend on the time of the day and the mood of the personnel at the entrance.